statamic/docs/content/collections/extending-docs/fieldtypes.md

 | ***other*** | Some fieldtypes have additional configuration options available. |

 :::tip
 A little code diving will reveal all the possible config options for each field type.
-Look for the `congfigFieldOptions()` method in each class here: <https://github.com/statamic/cms/tree/3.2/src/Fieldtypes>
+Look for the `configFieldItems()` method in each class here: <https://github.com/statamic/cms/tree/3.2/src/Fieldtypes>
 :::

 ### Adding configuration fields to existing fieldtypes